jerecane/jerecane/README.md

 - 👋 Hi, I’m Jeremias.
-- 👀 I’m interested in mobile apps and web security.
+- 👀 I’m interested in mobile apps and security.
-- 🌱 I’m currently learning Swift and iOS developing.
+- 🌱 I’m currently learning Swift and iOS development.
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate on any iOS proyect...
 - 📫 How to reach me jerecane@hotmail.com

 <!---